Milwaukee School of Engineering

 Milwaukee, WI 53202

-Milwaukee School of Engineering is a privately run, not for profit institution, located in Milwaukee, Wisconsin.
+Milwaukee School of Engineering is a private, not for profit institution, located in Milwaukee, Wisconsin.
 It offers both undergrad and graduate degree programs.

 |Campus LocaleCity: Large|